Difference between virtual worlds: Location-based VR experiences with whole-body VR platforms vs. Metaverse / Extended Reality – Image: Xpert.Digital

 Theme parks

-Some theme parks are incorporating VR experiences into their attractions to give visitors a more immersive experience.
+Some theme parks are integrating VR experiences into their attractions to offer visitors an even more immersive experience.

 Training and simulation

-Military and industrial sectors use location-based VR to create realistic training environments.
+The military and industry are using location-based VR to create realistic training environments.

 Advantages

-The combination of visual, auditory and haptic stimulation ensures an incomparable immersion in the virtual world.
+The combination of visual, auditory and haptic stimulation ensures an unparalleled immersion in the virtual world.

 Full-body motion capture enables natural movements and gestures, making interaction more intuitive.